elsherif24/Eight_Puzzle_Solver_CPP/README.md

 * The omission of storing the eight position in the state, this led to a problem of calculating it.
     * But the usage of the addition to find its position while calculating the differences in the other positions.
 Led to the same complexity as if we stored it.
+* Used unit testing to test optimized manhattan distance functions.